2AA4-W23/Island-Generator/pathfinder/README.md

 Graph<Node, Edge> g = new Graph<>(nodes, edges);
 ```

-Alternatively, you can construct the graph with only a list of nodes and edges as follows.
+Alternatively, you can construct the graph with only a list of nodes and construct edges as follows.

 ```java
 Graph<Node, Edge> g = new Graph<>(nodes);